 And then we go back to business as usual, never suspecting that we may be called, just as they were called.
 That the battle rages around us, as it did around them.

-But most of us will prefer reading about the exploits of others to answering our own call.
-We prefer to stay in the Shire where life is comfortable, safe, predictable.
+But most of us will prefer reading about the exploits of others rather than answering our own call, staying in the Shire where it is comfortable, safe, predictable.
 The word “pagan” means non-combatant.
 “Christian,” on the other hand, means anointed for combat.
 There really is no room for the spiritual coach potato in the Kingdom of God.
 Being a Christian is not about getting to heaven by the skin of your teeth after a life of cautious mediocrity.
-It’s about high adventure that leads to glory, but only through perilous battles.
+It’s about an adventure that leads to glory, but only through perilous battles.
 You can choose to be safe if you want.
 But the possibilities of who you could have become and whose lives you might have saved will always be there to haunt you.